oleglukin/section9/README.md

 - AirlineID

 Downloaded CSV files can be imported into Firebase using some 3rd party tools.
 This is how it can be done manually:
-- Convert CSV files into Json using some tool like [Total CSV Converter](https://www.coolutils.com/TotalCSVConverter)
+- Convert CSV files into Json using a tool like [Total CSV Converter](https://www.coolutils.com/TotalCSVConverter)
 - Import Json files into your database using [Firebase console](https://support.google.com/firebase/answer/6386780?hl=en)

 Copy firebase API keys and endpoints to [config.js](graphql-api/src/config.js)